hcheung01/system_engineering-devops/0x0B-web_server/README.md

 * Why web server usually have a parent process and child processes
 * What are the main HTTP requests

+## How it works
+These scripts is automated to setup/deploy an Nginx webserver with minor configurations and transfer minimal settings and contents

+## How it compile
+No need to do anything since they are Bash scripts and already executable

 ## Files
 ---
 File|Task